hoellermathias/fledge-south-http-status/python/fledge/plugins/south/http-status/readme.rst

 ****************************
-Fledge South OpenWeatherMap
+Fledge South HTTP STATUS
 ****************************

+This South service plugin is based on the Fledge South OpenWeather plugin.
-This directory contains a South service plugin that fetches weather report from OpenWeatherMap API on a regular (configured default to 10 seconds) interval.
+This directory contains a South service plugin that sends HTTP requests on a regular (configured default to 10 seconds) interval.